• Survey of Rural Challenges

 My favorite thing to do when you have several empty buildings is to host a Tour of Empty Buildings.

 An Empty Buildings Tour is a community event that showcases vacant or underutilized buildings.
 The goal of the tour is to raise awareness of the issue of vacant buildings and to generate interest in repurposing them.
 Tours can be organized by local chambers of commerce, economic development agencies, or other community groups.
-It’s also a great idea for realtors to get together and host a tour!
+It’s also a great idea for real estate agents to get together and host a tour!

 You could have presentations by experts on issues related to vacant buildings, such as real estate development, historic preservation, and economic development.
 Tours are often followed by networking events or other activities that encourage participants to discuss ways to reuse vacant buildings.